TheWover/donut/README.md

 <p>VBScript and JScript files are executed using the IActiveScript interface.
 There's also minimal support for some of the methods provided by the Windows Script Host (wscript/cscript).
 For a standalone example, refer to <a href="https://gist.github.com/odzhan/d18145b9538a3653be2f9a580b53b063">code here.</a> For a more detailed description, read: <a href="https://modexp.wordpress.com/2019/07/21/inmem-exec-script/">In-Memory Execution of JavaScript, VBScript, JScript and XSL</a></p>

-<p>Unmanaged or native EXE/DLL files are executed using a custom PE loader with support for Delayed Imports, TLS and replacing the command line.
+<p>Unmanaged or native EXE/DLL files are executed using a custom PE loader with support for Delayed Imports, TLS and patching the command line.
 Only files with relocation information are supported.
 Read <a href="https://modexp.wordpress.com/2019/06/24/inmem-exec-dll/">In-Memory Execution of DLL</a> for more information.</p>

 <p>The loader can disable AMSI and WLDP to help evade detection of malicious files executed in-memory.
 For more information, read <a href="https://modexp.wordpress.com/2019/06/03/disable-amsi-wldp-dotnet/">How Red Teams Bypass AMSI and WLDP for .NET Dynamic Code</a>.
 It also supports decompression of files in memory using aPLib or the RtlDecompressBufferEx API.
 Read <a href="https://modexp.wordpress.com/2019/12/08/shellcode-compression/">Data Compression</a> for more information.</p>